Stability theory of game-theoretic group feature explanations for machine learning models: Numerical examples

-We next pick $m=1000$ samples at random from the training dataset, constructing the dataset $D_X$, and use the two regressors to predict the response variable.
-Figure \ref{fig::ex1_pred} depicts the predicted values where we see that both trained models have similar predictions.
+We next pick $m=1000$ samples at random from the training dataset, constructing the dataset $D^{(e)}_X$ of predictor observations used for explanation, and use the two regressors to predict the response variable.
+Figures \ref{fig::ex1_pred_vs_X1}-\ref{fig::ex1_pred_vs_X2} depict the predicted values for each model versus predictors $X_1$ and $X_2$, respectively, where we see that both trained models have similar predictions.

-To evaluate the contributions of the predictors, we construct marginal model explanations of the trained models for each sample $x \in D_X$.
-To accomplish this, we use the empirical game $\hat{v}^{\ME}(\cdot,x; \hat{f},\bar{D}_X)$ defined in \eqref{empmarggame} with a background dataset $\bar{D}_X$ (used for averaging), which is constructed by randomly drawing $1000$ samples from the training dataset.

-We then construct (empirical) marginal explanations by computing Shapley values $\varphi[N,\hat{v}^{\ME}(\cdot,x; \fhat_k)]$, where $k \in \{1,2\}$, $N=\{1,2,3\}$, and $x \in D_X$.
-Figure \ref{fig::ex1_expl} depicts the distribution of explanations across the dataset $D_X$, where we see that the XGBoost model $\hat{f}_1(x)$, due to regularization, treats the first predictor as a dummy variable, while the representation of the GBM model $\hat{f}_2(x)$ relies heavily on the predictor $X_1$.
+We then evaluate the marginal explanations of each predictor for the two models, along each sample $x \in D^{(e)}_X$.
+To accomplish this, we make use of the empirical game $\hat{v}^{\ME}(\cdot,x; f_k,\bar{D}_X)$ defined in \eqref{empmarggame} with a background dataset $\bar{D}_X$ used for averaging, which is constructed by randomly drawing $1000$ samples from the training dataset.
+Specifically, we compute the Shapley values $\varphi_i[N,\hat{v}^{\ME}](x)$, where $i \in N=\{1,2,3\}$, for each observation $x \in D^{(e)}_X$ and each model $f_k$, $k \in \{1,2\}$.
+Figures \ref{fig::ex1_explan_vs_X1}-\ref{fig::ex1_explan_vs_X3} depict the distribution of the marginal explanations for predictors $X_1, X_2, X_3$ for each model, across the dataset $D^{(e)}_X$, where we see that the XGBoost model, due to regularization, treats the first predictor as a dummy variable, while the representation of the GBM model relies heavily on the predictor $X_1$.